WSIB coverage is provided for pupils (secondary school students) who

 The Employer's Report of Injury/Disease (Form 7) must be submitted to the WSIB if a pupil sustains a work-related injury or disease due to the work placement.

-- The school board representative submits the Form 7 for placements covered by the Ministry of Education.
+- The school board representative submits the Form 7 and the WEA for placements covered by the Ministry of Education.

 - The placement host submits the Form 7 for any placements for which they provide WSIB coverage.